HaojHuang/edge_grasp_page/index.md

 ## Real Robot Experiment
-we measure physical grasp performance with 4 different object sets, as shown in the figure below.
+We measure physical grasp performance with 4 different object sets.
+As shown in the figure below, the first row shows the object sets and the second row showns the configurations.
+From the left column to the right column, there are packed scenarios from 10 objects, pile scenarios from 10 objects, 20 test hard objects, and 12 berkeley adversarial objects.
 <div>
   <div class="column_quater">
     <img src="img/4a.png" style="width:80%">